space-wizards/space-station-14/proposal.md

 ## Overview

-A basic sickness system that inflict a variety of ailments to the crew of the station.
+A basic sickness system (expendable in the future) that inflict a variety of ailments to the crew of the station.
 They can be viral, bacterial and psychologic in nature.

 Psychological sickness might be added as a trait.